mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     **Zeal**: **Ranged** (2).

 name:     Sun Sister Sterope<br>
-text:     Whenever anything is healed, put a **True Strike** into your hand.
+text:     Whenever a unit is healed, put a **True Strike** into your hand.

 name:     Sunbreaker<br>
 text:     **Forcefield**<br>
           Your **Bloodbound Spell** is **Tempest**.

 name:     Sunriser<br>
-text:     Whenever you heal anything, deal 2 damage to all nearby enemies.
+text:     Whenever you heal a unit, deal 2 damage to all nearby enemies.

 name:     Sunstrike<br>
 text:     Deal 3 damage to enemies and restore 3❤️ to allies in a row.